Submarine melting of Greenland's glaciers: What are the

 water column.
 Recently collected data from two large glacial fjords in south-east

-Greenland (located in the Sermilik and Kangerdligssuaq fjords)
+Greenland (located in the Sermilik and Kangerdlugssuaq fjords)

 shows that these are filled year-round with cold, fresh waters of